HenuSamantha/AI-Delivery-Command-Center/README.md

 * Recommended actions
 * AI confidence score

-This design improves trust by preventing the AI from overriding source-of-truth delivery data.
+This design improves trust by preventing the AI from overriding source of truth delivery data.

 ---